ellipsis/ellipsis-cron/README.md

 Suggest a feature or report a bug?
 Create an [issue][issues]!

 ### Author(s)
-You can thank all [these][contributors] people for all there hard work.
+You can thank [these][contributors] people for all there hard work.

 ### License
 Ellipsis-Cron is open-source software licensed under the [MIT license][mit-license].